-The plan is consistent with the updated guidance of the CDC that international travel is safe for fully vaccinated individuals and that Coronavirus (COVID-19) vaccination efforts will be critical in the safe resumption of cruise travel.
+The plan is consistent with the updated guidance of the CDC that international travel is safe for fully vaccinated individuals and that COVID vaccination efforts will be critical in the safe resumption of cruise travel.

 By requiring full and complete vaccinations of passengers and crew, NCLH said it believed it shared in the spirit and exceeded the intent of the CDC’s Conditional Sailing Order to advance mutual public health goals and protect passengers, crew, and the communities visited.
 Norwegian added it trusted and was optimistic the CDC would agree that mandatory vaccination requirements eliminated the need for the CSO and therefore requested for the lifting of the order for NCLH vessels, allowing them to sail from U.S. ports starting July 4.